Casino Royale (2006)

 Le Chiffre: The only question remains: will you yield, in time?

-Felix Leiter: I should have introduced myself, seeing as we're related.
+Felix Leiter: [standing on the stairway in the casino] I should have introduced myself, seeing as we're related.
 Felix Leiter, a brother from Langley.

 [sees that Bond has a knife]